How to bet on the Oilers: Connor McDavid props, totals and puck lines

 Let's use the Oilers and Maple Leafs game as an example.
 If the total is set at 6.5 goals and you believe the two sides will combine for seven goals or more, you'd place a bet on the over.

-The Oilers are always a threat to put up lots of goals.
 Photo by Jason Franson/The Canadian Press.

 You'd bet the under if you believed the squads were more likely to combine for six goals or fewer.